 6. And Then There Was One

-Which brings me to the final tier– which is unworthy of a nickname–which is filled by the one film that most MCU fans don’t even consider a proper entry in the universe.
+Which brings me to the final tier– which is unworthy of a nickname–which is filled with the one film that most MCU fans don’t even consider a proper entry in the universe.
 I’m talking about The Incredible Hulk.
 It really is not worth discussing; it’s just bland and has a protagonist even less engaging than Thor.

 It’s amazing, after all the incarnations of the Hulk, the de facto performance of Bruce Banner comes from a low budget TV show in the 70s and 80s.
 Bill Bixby (just beating out Mark Ruffalo) plays the defining portrayal of Banner (who’s first name has been changed to David for the most childish reason).
 He is the embodiment of a tormented soul, who we always see walking alone at the end of each episode, a stranger in a country he should call home with not a friend in the world.
 It’s a portrayal that spoke to a generation of men in similar positions.
 America had lost the Vietnam War, and vets came home to the scorn of the WWII generation.
 Whereas beatniks such as Kerouac celebrated the life on the road and the adventure of the unknown, this drifting lifestyle was instead a predicament veterans now saw themselves in.
 So many would end up homeless or later without proper healthcare.

 I realize now that I haven’t talked about the official Marvel adaptation.
 In all honestly I have no reason to.
-Edward Norton is completely miscast in the role and it ends up being an all out CGI rendered battle once again.
-It’s amazing that a low budget TV could create something far more meaningful with just a few tricks of the trade: thoughtful writing, eanest acting, and a bodybuilder wearing green body paint and a terrible wig.
+Edward Norton is completely miscast in the role and it ends up being an all-out CGI rendered battle once again.
+It’s amazing that a low budget TV could create something far more meaningful with just a few tricks of the trade: thoughtful writing, earnest acting, and a bodybuilder wearing green body paint and a terrible wig.
 And it is the complete antithesis to the modern superhero film.
 Hell, the Hulk doesn’t even fight super villains in it.
 There would eventually be a couple of TV films that show him team up heroes such as Thor (which by the way, is the de facto portrayal of the character) but even these were grounded in reality and focused more on the characters rather than spectacle of the fights.

 I swear it with the bottom of my heart that the TV is show by far the greatest adaptation of a MCU superhero.
 It has meaning, resonance, real character arcs and interactions.
 Banner always does the right thing, even when he knows it put him at a disadvantage.
 And unlike most serialized entertainment, it kept me wanting to come back for more.
 The show was a staple of my brother and my childhood in the 90s, and now I see my brother’s nine-year-old son watching it and wanting to be the Hulk, a full 20 years after I first watched it, and that makes my heart sing.